revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- The reason to use generics is,the Java compiler enforces tighter type checks on generic code at compile time.
+- The reason to use generics is, the Java compiler enforces tighter type checks on generic code at compile time.
 - Generics support programming types as parameters.
 - Generics enable us to implement generic algorithms